Aloo Paratha - One of the most popular paratha recipe from punjab. Aloo paratha recipe is paratha stuffed with aloo mixture.

 - Fry the aloo paratha with ghee as you would usually fry the parathas.

-- I usually make the paratha, keep it in the roti basket and top the paratha with homemade butter.
+- I usually make the aloo paratha, keep it in the roti basket and top the paratha with homemade butter.
 This way I stack all the aloo parathas in the roti basket.

 - You could even serve the aloo paratha… hot… direct from the tava with white butter or curd or mango pickle.

-Tips for making the Aloo Paratha:
+Tips for making Aloo Paratha Recipe:

 - To make this dough, I have not used oil or ghee.
 But to make it more soft, you can add 1 or 2 teaspoon of ghee or oil.